-- All MTP Projects including: - Third lane on I-89 between Exit 14 and Exit 15 - Exit 12B is included as a placeholder for a future interchange improvement between Exits 12 and 16 including new 12B or 14 N Interchange or reconstructing Exit 14. - Intelligent Transportation System investments and signal upgrades for major arterials in the county. - Local projects identified by municipalities and the CCRPC through various planning studies and plans. - 20-minute headways for all existing transit routes & new VT-127 to Colchester transit loop service. - Substantial increase in walk/bike infrastructure in Villages and City/Town Centers. - Land Use: 90% of the approved 2050 household growth is allocated to TAZs that correspond to areas planned for growth with concentration in the urban center and village planning areas. - The 90% concentration of HH was deemed appropriate as the county has been averaging 86% - 89% HH growth in the areas planned for growth in the past five years.
+- All MTP Projects including: - Third lane on I-89 between Exit 14 and Exit 15 - Exit 12B is included as a placeholder for a future interchange improvement between Exits 12 and 16 including new 12B or 14 N Interchange or reconstructing Exit 14. - Intelligent Transportation System investments and signal upgrades for major arterials in the county. - Local projects identified by municipalities and the CCRPC through various planning studies and plans. - 15-minute headways all day for the existing trunk routes in the county (US2, US7, VT15, and North Avenue); 20 to 30-min headways for all other routes; and a new VT-127 to Colchester transit loop service. - Substantial increase in walk/bike infrastructure in Villages and City/Town Centers. - Land Use: 90% of the approved 2050 household growth is allocated to TAZs that correspond to areas planned for growth with concentration in the urban center and village planning areas. - The 90% concentration of HH was deemed appropriate as the county has been averaging 86% - 89% HH growth in the areas planned for growth in the past five years.